carlhillit/blog/_posts/2022-06-21-InstallWindowsServerCore.md

 Without a GUI, you don't have the temptation to use the VM console or RDP when you need to accomplish some random task.
 This is particularly true when troubleshooting or provisioning a new machine.

-TLDR; Server Core is great for learning PowerShell.
+TLDR Server Core is great for learning PowerShell.
 Without the GUI it keeps you from using the path of least resistance and teaches you to treat your servers like [cattle, not pets](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/).